DC military base on lockdown after report of armed person | Law-Order

 - United States

-A military base in Washington has been placed on lockdown after a report that an armed person was spotted on the base.
+A military base in Washington was placed on lockdown Friday after a report that an armed person was spotted on the grounds after local police said shots were heard on streets near the base and a gunman ran onto the grounds.

+Joint Base Anacostia-Bolling posted a note on its Facebook page saying the base was being placed on lockdown.
+The notice said the person was spotted on the south side of the base.
+The naval support facility at the north end of the base is used by Marine Helicopter Squadron One, the fleet of green helicopters that carry the president and vice president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)